-Stage 2 - Thinking Time - five minutes on the wall or with staff on duty.
+Stage 2 - Thinking Time - five minutes on the wall supervise by staff on duty.

-Stage 3 - Time Out - remainder of the time on the wall/ with member of staff + miss next outdoor session.
+Stage 3 - Time Out - break time -remainder of the time on the wall/ with member of staff + miss next outdoor session (work to be prepared).
+Lunchtime- sent to SLT in hall .

 Stage 4 - Sent indoors to complete remainder of playtime with Phase Leaders.
-Miss two outdoor sessions.
+Miss two outdoor sessions (work to be prepared).
+Lunchtime- sent to SLT in hall .
+Please notify SLT of the reasons for this rather than just sending them inside.